 Head Shapes and Outlines

 This section considers the overall shape or outline of a dog's head.
 Some of these variations are quite distinctive whilst others are quite subtle, each having been developed to perform a particular function.
-Understanding these different shapes and outlines and their variations are vital to recognizing breed type of each pure breed of dog.
+Understanding these different shapes and outlines and their variations are vital to recognising breed type of each pure breed of dog.

 Firstly lets consider two heads where the entire head is taken into account.
 The two of most commonly recognized shapes are 'wedge shaped' and 'cone' or 'conical shaped'.
 These terms describe the head as a whole, rather than any particular parts.
 Whether the head is viewed from the top, from the front or in profile, this shape remains constant - that of a blunt cone or a blunt wedge.

 The subtle difference between these two shapes is the roundness of the cone compared with that of the wedge which is easily seen at the back of these two heads.
-This more rounded shape throughout the head of the Maremma Sheepdog can be likened to that of an icecream cone, but the flatness of the skull of the Tenterfield Terrier between the ears makes it more angular or shaped more like a rectangular wedge.
+This more rounded shape throughout the head of the Maremma Sheepdog can be likened to that of an ice cream cone, but the flatness of the skull of the Tenterfield Terrier between the ears makes it more angular or shaped more like a rectangular wedge.

 Parallel Head Planes